 The first tunnel underneath Victoria Harbour was only opened in 1972.
 The Eastern Crossing was added in 1989, the Western Crossing opened in 1997.
 For most of Hong Kong’s history, people have been commuting by ferries between the various office and residential centers around Hong Kong.
 Many of these ferry lines still exist and are delight to take.
 Some of these lines continue to be popular with locals and tourists, such as the Star Ferry, while others only have a small following to keep them afloat.

-With the exception of one link (discontinued in March 2011), it is possible to zigzag forth and back Victoria harbour in almost its entirety from Central to Lei Yue Mun in the east.
-Here is how:
+Thanks to the revival of one line discontinued in March 2011, it is possible to zigzag forth and back Victoria harbour in almost its entirety from Central to Lei Yue Mun in the east since June 2020.
+To maximize our pleasure ferrying between the stunning city scape, we will being our journey in Wan Chai:

 For nation states, but also regions, cities, unions or sports clubs flags are an important source of identity.
 They are full of symbolism that aims not just to portrait and reflect, but also to create the values of the people they are supposed to represent.
 There usually are no coincidences when it comes to flags, and every little detail is carefully thought of.